NCBC Two-day Seminars:

 Faculty for each seminar includes NCBC Staff Ethicists and other distinguished experts.

-Applications are being submitted for Continuing Education Credit Opportunities are available for chaplains and doctors; also:
+Applications are being submitted for Continuing Education Credit Opportunities for chaplains and doctors.

 Attendees give high praise for NCBC offerings: “exceptional program helping each participant understand how to apply Catholic teaching to challenging ethical issues;” and “extremely important for physicians as the bioethical principles with which you become familiar make decisions in real-life patient situations much easier to make” For more details and detailed evaluation responses, please contact our Department of Education